tilt-dev/tilt.build/docs/example_static_html.md

 The `local_resource()` call creates a local resource named `deploy`.
 The second argument is the script that it runs.

+We've also modified our server itself to read that start time and print the time elapsed.

 Let's click the button on the `deploy` resource and see what happens!

 <figure>